SamWindell/Signet/docs/usage.md

 signet --help.

 `auto-tune`
-Auto-tune: tunes the file(s) to their nearest detected musical pitch.
+AutoTune: tunes the file(s) to their nearest detected musical pitch.
 For example, a file with a detected pitch of 450Hz will be tuned to 440Hz (A4).

 `convert`
-ConvertCommand: converts the file format, bit-depth or sample rate.
+Convert: converts the file format, bit-depth or sample rate.
 Features a high quality resampling algorithm.
-This subcommand has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.
+This command has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

 `embed-sampler-info`
-Sample Info Embed: embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.
+Sample Info Embeder: embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.

 `fade`
-FadeCommand: adds a fade-in to the start and/or a fade-out to the end of the file(s).
+Fade: adds a fade-in to the start and/or a fade-out to the end of the file(s).
 This subcommand has itself 2 subcommands, 'in' and 'out'; one of which must be specified.
 For each, you must specify first the fade length.
 You can then optionally specify the shape of the fade curve.

 `folderise`
-FolderiseCommand: moves files into folders based on their names.
+Folderise: moves files into folders based on their names.
 This is done by specifying a regex pattern to match the name against.
 The folder in which the matched file should be moved to can be based off of the name.
 These folders are created if they do not already exist.

 `gain`
-GainCommand: changes the volume of the file(s).
+Gain: changes the volume of the file(s).

 `highpass`
-HighpassCommand: removes frequencies below the given cutoff.
+Highpass: removes frequencies below the given cutoff.

 `lowpass`
-LowpassCommand: removes frequencies above the given cutoff.
+Lowpass: removes frequencies above the given cutoff.

 `print-info`
 PrintInfo: prints information about the audio file(s), such as the embedded metadata, sample-rate and RMS.

 `move`
-Moves all input files to a given folder.
+Move: moves all input files to a given folder.

 `norm`
-NormaliseCommand: sets the peak amplitude to a certain level.
+Normalise: sets the peak amplitude to a certain level.
 When this is used on multiple files, each file is attenuated by the same amount.
 You can disable this by specifying the flag --independently.

 `detect-pitch`
-Pitch-detector: prints out the detected pitch of the file(s).
+DetectPitch: prints out the detected pitch of the file(s).

 `rename`
-File RenameCommand: various commands for renaming files.
+Rename: various commands for renaming files.

 This command can be used to bulk rename a set of files.
 It also has the ability to insert special variables into the file name, such as